The best ballistic helmet for the money is the one backed by rigorous testing and QC processes

 Manufacturing a ballistic helmet is pretty straightforward, in theory.
 High-quality ballistic fibers are fused with a stiff resin to form a strong, lightweight shell that’s tested to meet protection standards.

 This is why Hard Head Veterans implements a multi-faceted process of quality control checks and batch testing.
-Here are the steps we take to ensure our customers receive some of the highest-quality ballistic helmets for sale in the industry.
+Here are the steps we take to ensure our customers receive the highest-quality ballistic helmets for sale in the industry.

 What are ballistic helmets made of?
 It all starts with the raw material

-Most great products rely on quality raw materials, but this maxim is especially true when it comes to ballistic head protection.
+Great products rely on quality raw materials, but this maxim is especially true when it comes to ballistic head protection.
 The building blocks of modern helmet shells usually include some mix of:

-• Aramid fibers (which include but are not limited to Dupont’s ™ name brand “Kevlar®”)
+- Aramid fibers (which include but are not limited to Dupont’s ™ name brand “Kevlar®”)

-• Ultra-high molecular weight polyethylene fibers — also known as “UHMWPE” or just “polyethylene.”
+- Ultra-high molecular weight polyethylene fibers — also known as “UHMWPE” or just “polyethylene.”
 You can read more about UHMWPE and its properties in our recent blog series.

-• Stiff resins that hold together the ballistic fibers, increase the shell’s stiffness, and improve its shear resistance, damage tolerance, heat resistance, and abrasion resistance.
+- Stiff resins that hold together the ballistic fibers, increase the shell’s stiffness, and improve its shear resistance, damage tolerance, heat resistance, and abrasion resistance.

 What ballistic helmets are made of and their fiber compositions vary depending on a helmet’s goals, weight, and rated performance characteristics.
 For example, the shell of our HHV ATE® GEN2 helmet is comprised of durable next-generation aramid fibers.
 In contrast, the Ops-Core FAST® SF helmet includes a hybrid mix of carbon, unidirectional polyethylene, and woven aramid fibers.
 The ATE provides more protection, while the FAST is lighter.